 “With this client, their goal was really just to get content, just assets,” Lasquite said.
 “So that’s where nano-influencers play a really big role.
 [They] have really high-quality content, because they’re still building up their followings. ...
 They’re putting in a lot of effort, and their photography is typically really great.”

 Brands often enter nano-influencer marketing with a little bit of trepidation.
 You know what you’re getting with a celebrity who has a reputation to maintain.
 But someone who only has a thousand followers?
 Trusting them to be your brand ambassador might feel risky.

 When influencer marketing was just getting started a few years ago, content review was almost always a must, Freeman said.
 Lately, though, brands have started to relax.
 They trust that, after giving the nano-influencer an idea of what they’re looking for, something that’s high quality and on brand will be delivered.
-In fact, some brands realize that too much interference on their part will only diminish the authenticity of the post, which is the reason they’re using a nano-influencer in the first place.
+Some brands realize that too much interference on their part will only diminish the authenticity of the post, which is the reason they’re using a nano-influencer in the first place.

 Indeed, authenticity is something brands fiercely protect when they enlist the services of a nano-influencer.
-They are wary of working with nanos who are, as Lasquite put it, “grabbing any opportunity that they can.”
+They are wary of working with nano-influencers who are, as Lasquite put it, “grabbing any opportunity that they can.”
 Agencies and platforms tend to steer brands away from nano-influencers who are hawking products on every other post.
 The nano-influencers savvy brands want to work with will sprinkle sponsored content into social feeds that are mostly full of candid, personal, non-sponsored content, which makes the sponsored posts feel all the more special — and authentic.